mmaquer2/mmaquer2/README.md

 - Hi!
 I'm Mike, a software engineer located in Boston, MA, currently pursing a masters degree in computer science at Northeastern University.

-- BS in Neuroscience and Psychology from George Mason University
-- Away from work I enjoy running, gaming, mountain biking, and soccer.

 - 📫 reach me at mike.maquera212[at]gmail.com

 - ⚡ portfolio site: https://www.mikemaquera.io/